kshannon-ucsd/dsc40a/pages/syllabus.md

 This quarter, we'll be using [Ed](https://edstem.org/) as our course message board.
 You should be added to Ed automatically; if not, a link will be provided in class.
 Please join right away as we'll be making all course announcements through Ed.

 If you have a question about anything to do with the course — if you're stuck on a problem, didn't understand something from lecture, want clarification on course logistics, or just have a general question about data science — please make a post on Ed.
-If your question is about an active HW problem, please make your post private so that others cannot see it and include your thoughts, parts of an answer (even if you are unsure if it is correct) or what steps you have tried.
+If your question is about an active HW problem, please make your post private so that others cannot see it and include your thoughts, parts of an answer (even if you are unsure if it is correct), or what steps you have tried.

 Course staff will regularly check Ed to answer questions.
 You're also encouraged to answer questions asked by other students.
 Explaining something is a great way to solidify your understanding of it!

-Please don't email staff members (and don't message them on social media), just make a private or public Ed post instead!
-I will not answer emails regarding course material/logistics etc.
+Please don't email staff members (and don't message them on social media); just make a private or public Ed post instead!
+I will not answer emails regarding course material/logistics, etc.

 ---